shlinkio/shlink-installer/README.md

 ];
 ```

-> Some questions depend on other questions.
-For example, the database name requires the driver to be asked first, since it will not be asked for SQLite.
->
-> If you don't enable the dependant question (database driver) but you enable the dependee one (database name), both will be asked anyway.
+> If `installer.enabled_options` is not provided at all, all the config options will be asked.

 ### Commands to run after installation